 Sample BVI Itinerary

-After arriving in Tortola by either plane to the Beef Island Airport, or by a 45-minute scenic ferry ride from neighboring Charlotte Amalie, St Thomas, guests will be met by the crew and welcomed aboard your luxury charter yacht at the designated marina at noon.
+After arriving in Tortola by either plane to the Beef Island Airport, or by a 45-minute scenic ferry ride from neighboring Charlotte Amalie or Red Hook, St Thomas.
+Guests will be met by the crew and welcomed aboard your luxury charter yacht at the designated marina at noon.
 Another option is for you to embark in St Thomas and after a gourmet lunch on board, sail to a nearby cove on St John where you spend the night at anchor where sunsets never disappoint.
 The captain will serve his signature cocktail while you relax in comfort on the spacious flybridge with 360° views of the spectacular islands.
-Before a delicious dinner served by your private chef, a map is produced and you can discuss preferences on where you would like to spend more time.
+Before a delicious dinner is served by your private chef, a map is produced and you can discuss preferences on where you would like to spend more time.
 Some guests prefer quiet anchorages with water-sport activities or active beach bars and island tours.
 The captain will explain what to expect on your unforgettable vacation.
-Depending on the weather and sea conditions, all your dreams will come true on an Epic Charter Vacation.
+Depending on the weather and sea conditions, all your dreams will come true on an Epic Charter Yacht Vacation.

 Wake up early or sleep in, our à la carte breakfast menu means you can eat when you wake or wait for the group.
 After sailing to West End, Tortola it is time for a quick check into customs and immigration.
 Next, we head over to Privateers Bay on Norman Island in time for lunch.
 This island was made famous in R.L Stevenson’s ‘Treasure Island’ and looking at the caves today, one cannot help but be swept back in time to the days of pirates and privateers.
 Once again, this area is quiet, allowing us to indulge any of our younger guests with a real pirate treasure hunt.
 A handmade map is found floating through our hulls in an old bottle.
 We then set off on an epic adventure to follow the map and find the treasure chest hidden in the deepest cave on Norman Island.
 After lunch and a snorkel in the caves, we move around into the Bight, a bay about 5 minutes away.
 Here we choose a secluded corner and guests can suntan away the rest of the afternoon, or engage in any of our water-sports options.
 Later, your captain takes guests on a sunset cruise in the tender or stopover at the famous Willy-T for a signature cocktail.
 The Pirate’s Bight restaurant/bar with a beautiful beach also celebrates a happy hour with a ship’s cannon at 4 pm.